Can Nurses Smoke Weed in California Without Risking Their License?

 California voters legalized recreational use of marijuana in 2016, and shops that sell marijuana for recreational use began legally operating in 2018.
 However, many employers still enforce a no-drug policy.
 It’s important to stay in compliance with your employer’s policies.

-If you test positive for marijuana on an employer’s drug test in association with an error while on the job, you could face disciplinary action with the Board of Registered Nursing (BRN), leading to license suspension.
+If you test positive for marijuana on an employer’s drug test in association with an error while on the job, you could face disciplinary action with the Board of Registered Nursing (BRN), leading to a nursing license suspension.

 DUI arrests are not only embarrassing, but they impact your license for years.
 If you are arrested for a DUI after using marijuana, you will be subject to disciplinary action with the BRN.